Prestonville, Brighton: Location and topography

 Prestonville covers a sloping ridge of land on the western side of the valley through which London Road and the Brighton Main Line run.
 The land drops down steeply from Dyke Road, the ancient route to Devil's Dyke on the South Downs.
 Now one of the city's major roads, it formed the historic boundary between the parishes of Hove and Preston.
 Later, when Preston became part of Brighton, Dyke Road formed the border between the Boroughs of Hove and Brighton.
 The centre of Brighton is about 1.2 miles (2 km) to the southeast, and central Hove lies to the southwest.

-Anticlockwise from the south, the boundaries of Prestonville are defined as Seven Dials, Chatham Place, Howard Place, the Brighton Main Line between Brighton and Preston Park stations, Tivoli Crescent North and Dyke Road.
+Anticlockwise from the south, the boundaries of Prestonville are defined as Seven Dials, Chatham Place, Howard Place, the Brighton Main Line between Brighton and Preston Park stations, Highcroft Villas and Dyke Road.
 Old Shoreham Road, a major road at the southern end of Prestonville, formed the northern boundary of Brighton Borough, and therefore the boundary between Brighton and Preston parishes, until 1873.

-Prestonville has good tree cover in the form of mature street-planted trees, but open space within the area is lacking.
-Dyke Road Park and Preston Park are nearby though.
+Prestonville has good tree cover in the form of mature street-planted trees, but open space within the area is lacking; Dyke Road Park and Preston Park are nearby.
 Long views eastwards and southeastwards across the city can be obtained from many streets in the area, particularly in the northern section.
 When Prestonville was developed in the 19th century, although southern parts of the area were very close to Brighton railway station and its locomotive works, its attractiveness for residential development was not affected because the prevailing wind blew smoke and pollution in the opposite direction.